NIP-19: bech32-encoded entities

 coord = Coordinate(Kind(0),keys.public_key())

-print(f" Coordinate (encoded): {coord.to_bech32()}")
+print(f" Coordinate (encoded): {coordinate.to_bech32()}")

 # Decode NIP-19 coordinate

-decode_coord = Nip19.from_bech32(coord.to_bech32())
+decode_coord = Nip19.from_bech32(coordinate.to_bech32())

 print(f" Coordinate (decoded): {decode_coord}")